klamping/vrt-email-course/manuscript/day-3.md

 ## Storing Baseline Images

-These baseline images get stored in the Git repo like any other file.
+These baseline images get stored in the Git repo like any other file (although you may want to [use a `.gitignore` file](https://github.com/webdriverio/webdrivercss/blob/master/examples/.gitignore) to skip the `.regression.` and `diff` images).
 This makes it simple to share baseline images across teams.
 It also allows for changes in the baseline to be tracked over time and viewed in pull requests.

 Be aware that if team members or testing platforms are not using the same OS, the baseline images might differ slightly.
 A common example is that a baseline will work for local testing on OSX, but the same baseline image fails when TravisCI runs the same visual regression test since it is Linux-based.